Khogen Singh Wangkhem

-Khogen Singh Wangkhem (Wangkhem Khogen Singh, born 1 February 1971) is an Indian football coach and former player.
+Khogen Singh Wangkhem (Wangkhem Khogen Singh, born 1 February 1971) is an Indian football coach and former player, who serves as the head coach of Karbi Anglong Morning Star.

 Playing career

 Born in Manipur, Singh has played for a variety of clubs including Air India, Salgaocar, Mumbai, and Tollygunge Agragami.

 Coaching career

 Minerva Punjab: 2017–2018

 Prior to the start of the 2017–18 I-League season, Singh was appointed head coach of Minerva Punjab.
 By the end of the campaign, Singh had led the club to their first ever national league title in only their second season in India's top flight.
 Despite the success however, Singh left the club on 22 May 2018 after being told he would be demoted to a youth coaching role.

 NEROCA FC: 2021–present

 In July 2021, He is appointed as the head coach of inleague club NEROCA for the upcoming season.
 In 2022, he guided NEROCA in "Imphal Derby" at the Group-C opener during the 131st edition of Durand Cup, clinching a thrilling 3–1 win.